PreK and Kindergarten Field Trips

 Grades 1-5

 One-Room School: Our 19th century teacher makes the one-room-school experience come alive.
 Participate in reading, writing and arithmetic lessons.
-You may come in old-fashioned cloths to act the part.
+You may come in old-fashioned clothes to act the part.
 90 minutes; 15-30 students; $7.00/person.

 Grades 1-8

-Poppleton School: Experience a day in a 19th century one-room school.
+Poppleton School: Rent the one-room school to deliver your own 19th century school lesson.
 (Teacher responsible for planning and conducting lessons.).
 Books, slates and toys available and teachers may borrow schoolbooks in advance.
 9:30am – 12pm or 12:30 – 3pm; 15-40 students; pay for 25 minimum; half day $6.50/person, full day $12.50/person.

 Read letters from 2nd graders who have enjoyed the Poppleton School Program